typhonjs-node-escomplex/escomplex-plugin-syntax-babylon/README.md

 # esdoc-plugin-syntax-babylon
-Provides an ESComplex plugin which loads syntax definitions for trait resolution for unique Babylon AST not found in ESTree.
+Provides a plugin for typhonjs-escomplex module processing which loads syntax definitions for trait resolution for Babylon AST.